fanglingsu/vimb/README.md

 Edit config.mk to match your local setup.

-Edit config.h to match your personal preferences.
+Edit src/config.h to match your personal preferences.

 The default Makefile will not overwrite your customised `config.h` with the contents of `config.def.h`, even if it was updated in the latest git pull.